History of Jose Maria Vargas University

 In April 2003, JMVU was granted its Provisional License by the Commission, and the University was approved to hire faculty members, finalize its curriculum and enroll students.
 In the fall of 2003, JMVU opened its doors to its first students who selected from programs in Graphic Design, Business Administration, and Education.
 Based upon its successful institutional administration, JMVU received its first full Annual License from the Commission in May 2005, and has remained fully licensed by the Commission since that time.

-During 2005, JMVU added two new programs – the Introductory Child Care Program, and the CDA Equivalency Program (now called the Florida Child Care Professional Credential).
-These two diploma programs form the foundation for an educational and career ladder in pre-school education at JMVU that begins with the training of a very new child care employee and continues through the Master’s degree.
+During 2005, JMVU added the CDA Equivalency Program (now called the Florida Child Care Professional Credential).
+This diploma program form the foundation for an educational and career ladder in pre-school education at JMVU that begins with the training of a very new child care employee and continues through the Master’s degree.

 In 2009, following a year-long self-study process, JMVU was granted full institutional accreditation by the Accrediting Council for Independent Colleges and Schools (ACICS) - the largest national accrediting organization of degree-granting institutions.
 Once accreditation was received, in 2010 the university applied and was approved for both the United States Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) Student and Exchange Visitor Program (SEVIS) and for the Veteran's Training by the United States Department of Veterans Affairs.
 Additionally, in 2010 the University applied to the U.S. Department of Education to participate in the Title IV Federal Student Aid programs and was granted approval to provide federal aid to their students in 2011.